AdobeDocs/marketo-measure.en/help/introduction-to-marketo-measure/overview-resources/marketo-measure-framework.md

 ![](assets/1-2.png)

-By surfacing Marketo Measure data in your CRM, you will be able to see the granular information related to each touchpoint and generate reports to understand how your channels are performing.
+By surfacing Marketo Measure data in your CRM, you are able to see the granular information related to each touchpoint and generate reports to understand how your channels are performing.

 ## Third-Party Applications {#third-party-applications}